 Now, I don't know if you prepared or not, but let's say you prepared like crazy, you used the Look Over My Shoulder® program to do some simulated practice sessions, and you did everything possible to get good at cases and you still got dinged.

 Then my conclusion, and you probably don't want to hear this, is that perhaps consulting is not a good fit for you.
-I did an entire video on this topic and wrote an entire blog post on it as well.
-I'll point you to those for additional information.
+I wrote an entire blog post on this here.

 And to the extent that consulting isn't a good fit, I would encourage you not to feel too disappointed about it.